Realizing quantum gates with optically-addressable $^{171}$Yb$^{+}$ ion qudits: Acknowledgements

 \section{Acknowledgements}

 We thank A.S.
-Nikolaeva and E.O.
-Kiktenko for fruitful discussions and useful comments.
-The experimental work was supported by Leading Research Center on Quantum Computing (Agreement No. 014/20) and Russian Roadmap on Quantum Computing.
+Nikolaeva, E.O.
+Kiktenko, and L.R.
+Bakker for fruitful discussions and useful comments.
+The experimental work was supported by Leading Research Center on Quantum Computing (Agreement No. 014/20) and Russian Roadmap on Quantum Computing (Contract No. 868- 1.3-15/15-2021, October 5, 2021).
+The theoretical work of A.K.F. (analysis in Sec.~\ref{sec:optqudit} and~\ref{sec:results}) is also supported by the RSF grant 19-71-10092.